Hisham ibn Urwah

 He was born in Medina in the year 61 A.H.
 (680 C.E.).
 His father was Urwah ibn al-Zubayr, the son of Zubayr ibn al-Awwam and Asma bint Abu Bakr, and his mother was an unnamed concubine.

 He married Fatima bint Mundhir, and their children were al-Zubayr, Urwah and Muhammad.

 As a narrator, Hisham is described as "reliable and firm, with a lot of hadith, and he was an authority."
 He narrated from his father, Urwah; from his wife, Fatima; and from Wahb ibn Kaysan.
 Among his pupils was Malik ibn Anas.
 The young Muhammad ibn Umar al-Waqidi also listened to him; however, al-Waqidi would have been only 16 years old when Hisham died.

 Hisham died in Baghdad in 146 A.H.
 (763 C.E.)

+Malik ibn Anas objected on those narratives of Hisham Ibn Urwa which were reported through people in Iraq: “I have been told that Malik objected on those narratives of Hisham which were reported through people of Iraq” according to (Tahzi’b u’l-tahzi’b, Ibn Hajar Al-`asqala’ni, Dar Ihya al-turath al-Islami, Vol.11, p.
+50).